shazam442/skinbaron-api-client/README.md

 ## Requirements

 - Ruby >= 3.0.0
-- HTTP gem ~> 5.2

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`.